Last night, I gratefully ordered a club soda with lime for what seems to be the 10,000th time.

 I’m grateful that I’ve been able to be in social situations, sober since July 7th 20011, and I haven’t felt an unmanageable desire to drink.
 Many of my friends, or people I know in recovery, do not share this level of comfort.
 It’s something I consider a luxury and work very hard at maintaining.

 You might be thinking – didn’t he begin by saying he was in awe of a Guinness being poured, I don’t know how comfortable he really is? – I get that, the desire is there, sure, it’s just not unmanageable.

 I mean, I went to Ireland, was in Dublin and people in the bar even thought I was Conor McGregor, and wanted to buy me a drink.
 The desire to indulge was undeniable.

 That’s one of the lighter moments where I had to decline, despite wanting to take them up on their offer.
 There have been some really tough times too.

 I’d much rather not have to manage my time at happy hours, depending on how comfortable I’m feeling.

 It would be nice to be part of champagne toasts at weddings.

-Deep in my soul.
-I wanted more out of life.
+Deep in my soul, I knew I wanted more out of life.

-It’s simple and if I give it a chance, it’s exactly the right ingredients.
+Club soda with a lime – it’s simple, and if I continue to give it a chance, it’s exactly the right ingredients.